uddugteam/offchain-ipfs-manual/src/template-pallet.md

 ### `decl_storage!`

-Here, we define the data that will actually be stored on-chain as **extrinsics**.
+Here, we define the data that will actually be stored on-chain when calling **extrinsics**.

 Since the offchain-worker can't perform I/O outside of the wasm context, we store our requests as queues, to be processed on a periodic basis, consumed, and ultimately performed by the native